lindbrook/cholera/docs/pump.neighborhoods.md

 <img src="pump.neighborhoods_files/figure-markdown_github/unnamed-chunk-8-1.png" style="display: block; margin: auto;" />

-The main virtue of the polygon approach, which is still under development, is that it better lends itself to building graphs at different scales.
+The main virtue of the polygon approach is that it better lends itself to building graphs at different scales.
+Details about implementation are found in the [lab notes](https://github.com/lindbrook/cholera/blob/master/docs/pump.neighborhoods.notes.md) found in this package's GitHub repository.

 ``` r
 streetNameLocator("marshall street", zoom = TRUE, highlight = FALSE,